 A jungle full of trees with the sun rays trying to reach you.

 With no lines and no flat surfaces, the designs inside the church are comprehensive and rich.

 You won’t repent your decision to step inside Sagrada Familia.

 The short answer is, “Yes, it is.”

-The cheapest way to see the insides of Sagrada Familia is by buying the regular Sagrada Familia ticket with no tower access.
+The cheapest way to see the insides of Sagrada Familia is by buying the basic Sagrada Familia ticket.

 As for why we think going inside Sagrada Familia is worth it, check out our reasons below –

 The cheapest Sagrada Familia ticket which allows you inside Sagrada Familia is only 15 Euros.
 That is, you get to see 130 years of Gaudi’s work in just 15 Euros.